 On whether to start treating a crossbite, the dentistry profession is divided.
 Some advocate starting treatment as soon as it is discovered (often as early as age three), while others advise parents to hold off until a child’s sixth-year molars have erupted.
 Dentists and orthodontists agree that the issue cannot go untreated, despite differences in opinion regarding the ideal time to start therapy.
 Doing so exposes the child to a number of difficulties that neither parents nor children want, including as gum and tooth wear, uneven jaw growth that can result in temporomandibular joint disorder (TMJ), and facial asymmetry.

 What Does Crossbite Treatment Look Like?

-Crossbite treatment generally involves adjusting the spread of a child’s teeth with dental appliances so the bite pattern matches evenly on all sides.
-Depending on the type of crossbite a child has, this can be done with dental expanders that resemble orthodontic retainers, and include a screw that is tightened nightly to “spread” a child’s bite to the prescribed width.
-Additionally, dental facemasks, braces and clear aligners may be used – particularly when a single tooth is out of alignment.
+Treatment for a crossbite typically entails using dental appliances to modify the spacing between a child’s teeth so that the bite pattern is uniform on all sides.
+Depending on the type of crossbite a child has, this can be accomplished with dental expanders, which look like orthodontic retainers and have a screw that needs to be tightened each night in order to “spread” a child’s bite to the recommended width.
+Other options include dental facemasks, braces, and clear aligners—especially when just one tooth needs to be realigned.

 Crossbites are not very common and are typically thought to be genetic in origin.
 However, it is a disorder that must be handled quickly to prevent irreversible harm to a child’s facial and oral development.
 Therefore, if you find yourself on the receiving end of advice concerning having your child wear a dental expander, pay attention and get as many perspectives as you need.
 Long into the future, both your child and your bank account will appreciate it.